inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/211-using-map-composer.rst

 13. Draw the new scalebar element on your map.
 A good location for it is in the lower left corner of your map layout.

-14. Next we need adjust the scalebar options.
+14. Next we need to adjust the scalebar options.
 Since our project is in a PCS (Projected Coordinate System), our measurements are in metres.
 Enter the following values in the scalebar options: